omckenn37/Engineering_4_Notebook/README.md

 This assignment was definitely harder than the others.
 It was quite a bit longer than the others and involved for loops, if statements, lists, strings, and a  bunch of ther stuff.
 For me, the biggest problem I ran into was trying to find all indices of a letter in the word.
 For example, words like "cool" or "letter" contain multiple instances of the same letter.
 The issue was that the code I had written only recognized the first instance of this letter, which would ruin the program becuase the second instance of that letter would essentially be unguessable making the game go on forever.
 I solved this problem by changing my index variable to a list and using enumerate() to find all instances of the letter.

 For this assignment, I also decided to use a text file to print a picture rather than make an array or list and print sections of that.
 I figured it would be easier and cleaner to use a text file, plus it was easier to make this text file anything that I wanted it to be.
 I used a [image to ASCII converter](https://manytools.org/hacker-tools/convert-images-to-ascii-art/) to convert the picture of Graham into ASCII characters that could be printed in a terminal window.
 Once I had this file, I added it to my Python folder via file upload and pulled those changes to my pi so the file was on my pi.
 After that, all I had to do was figure out how to use the built in text file commands that python has such as open() and readline().

+### SSH

+#### Description

+In this assignment, I connected to my pi via SSH.

+#### Lessons Learned

+This assignment was super helpful because it showed me how to access my pi without having to deal with the uart cable.
+Now I can also put my pi anywhere that I want and still be able to access it.
+All I had to do was enable SSH on my pi, get the ip, and the connect to it in a seperate terminal window.
+Once I was connected I ran this simple [led blink]() program to make sure ev